rokath/trice/docs/TriceUserManual.md

       | `trice l -p FILEBUFFER -args logfile.bin`       | Play a recorded binary log file.                                                                                                              |

     * It is recommended to add `trice insert ...` as pre-compile step into the tool chain.
     * Hint: It is possible to add `trice clean ...` as a post-compile step, so that you can check in your project sources without IDs.
 That is supported in v0.61.0 and later.
 This allows to use library sources with trices in different projects and the source code is not spoiled with IDs.
+The `-cache` CLI switch is recommended then. <small>See [Trice Cache for Compilation Speed](#trice-cache-for-compilation-speed)</small>.
 * The command `trice` does not make any assumptions about the target processor - 8-bit to 64-bit, supports little and big endianness.
 * The command `trice` is compiler agnostic - it should work with any compiler.
 * The vsCode editor is free downloadable and free usable, like shown in the [`examples/F030_inst`](../examples/F030_inst) project.